WAG bag

-A WAG bag is a plastic bag used to carry human feces out of a wilderness area.
-WAG is an acronym that stands for Waste Aggregation and Gelling.
+A WAG bag is a plastic bag used to carry human feces out of an area which has no toilets.
+WAG is an acronym that stands for Waste Alleviating Gel or Waste Aggregation and Gelling.
+Bags have a gel to immobilize liquid waste and surround and disinfect solid waste in a plastic bag, which is then put in the trash.

+They can be used to line a bucket, with a toilet-seat lid.

+WAG bags are one method of safely packing out human waste from remote areas and places without facilities.

 Typically, human feces can be buried in the backcountry.
 However, in certain places, such as popular hiking areas or in winter, human waste can accumulate and therefore WAG bags are used to carry out the feces to dispose of later.
-WAG Bags can be a simple plastic bag, or can more often include a litter box type of filler to absorb fluids and help biodegrade anything inside.

 Use of a WAG bag is a part of the Leave No Trace etiquette.